 The Rancher container management platform has become an increasingly popular way to manage containers—it’s being used to run tens of thousands of clusters.
 With Kubernetes becoming the fastest developing technology in the container ecosystem, we saw an opportunity.
 And rebuilt Rancher on Kubernetes.

 Rancher 2.0 is the future version of Rancher, currently in beta stage.
 The decision to go all-in on Kubernetes was a difficult one according to RancherLabs developers, but a right one.
 Kubernetes has won the container war and it is now even bundled with Docker itself, that alone is more enough to justify the choice.
-Although Rancher will lose the capability to run on Swarm or Mesos, Rancher 1.6 will continue to be supported for a long time, enabling organizations relying on such environments to plan without anxiety.
+Although Rancher will lose the capability to run on Swarm or Mesos, Rancher 1.6 will continue to be supported until 2019, enabling organizations relying on such environments to plan without anxiety.

 Rancher 2.0 is almost a complete rewrite, but it packs all the good features its precedent version had.
 As you can see from the video, most of the interface has been redesigned but the salient features are still there.
 The most prominent change is the Kubernetes-centric approach visible everywhere starting from the early stages of environment deployment.

 Latest posts by mark (see all)

 - ResinOS: step up your container game on Raspberry PI - 17 October 2018

 - Fedora 29 new features: Startis now officially in Fedora - 10 October 2018